Nikoge/Statistics-and-Machine-Learning/README.md

  * ## [Big Data Analytics](https://github.com/stasinak/Statistics-and-Machine-Learning/tree/master/Big%20Data%20Analytics)

     The programming language of this course is Python and database technologies are Spark and SparkSQL.
-The structure of the big data       which is used in labs can be found index of the repository.This course covers the  following topics:
+The structure of the big data,       which is used in labs, can be found in the repository.This course covers the  following topics:

     * Introduction to Big Data: concept and tools.